ibm-cloud-docs/containers/uc-finance.md

 To improve risk analysis, the company looked to {{site.data.keyword.containerlong_notm}} and IBM Cloud Analytic services to reduce costs, increase worldwide availability, and ultimately accelerate regulatory compliance.
 With {{site.data.keyword.containerlong_notm}} in multiple regions, their analysis apps can be containerized and deployed across the globe, improving availability and addressing local regulations.
 Those deployments are accelerated with familiar open source tools, already part of {{site.data.keyword.containerlong_notm}}.

 They started by containerizing the analysis apps and putting them in the cloud.
 In a flash, their hardware headaches went away.
 They were able to easily design Kubernetes clusters to fit their high-performance CPU, RAM, storage, and security needs.
 And when their analysis apps change, they can add or shrink compute without huge hardware investments.
-With the {{site.data.keyword.containerlong_notm}} horizontal scaling, their apps scale with the growing number of records, resulting in faster regulatory reports. {{site.data.keyword.containerlong_notm}} provides elastic compute resources around the world that are secure and capable.
+With the {{site.data.keyword.containerlong_notm}} horizontal scaling, their apps scale with the growing number of records, resulting in faster regulatory reports. {{site.data.keyword.containerlong_notm}} provides elastic compute resources around the world that are secure and high-performing.

 Now those apps receive high-volume data from a data warehouse on {{site.data.keyword.cloudant}}.
 Cloud-based storage in {{site.data.keyword.cloudant}} ensures higher availability than when it was locked in an on-premises system.
-Since availability is essential, the apps are deployed across global data centers: for DR and for latency too.
+Since availability is essential, the apps are deployed across global data centers for disaster recovery and latency reduction.

 They also accelerated their risk analysis and compliance.
 Their predictive and risk analytics functions, such as Monte Carlo calculations, are now constantly updated through iterative agile deployments.
-Container orchestration is handled by a managed Kubernetes so that operations costs are reduced too.
-Ultimately risk analysis for mortgages is more responsive to the fast-paced changes in the market.
+Container orchestration is handled by managed Kubernetes so that operations costs are reduced.
+Ultimately, risk analysis for mortgages is more responsive to the fast-paced changes in the market.

 * Heightened need for better financial risk management drives increases in regulatory oversight.
 The same needs drive the associated review in risk assessment processes and disclosure of more granular, integrated, and abundant regulatory reporting.
 * High Performance Computing Grids are the key infrastructure components for financial modeling.